myhro/docs-content/content/guides/team-collaboration.md

 So, regardless if the environment existed before or not, `swarm env ateam/dev` will select the according environment for the current user.
 Every team member has to do this in order to conveniently control applications running in this environment.

-As you might have guessed, only members of the company `ateam` are allowed to select its environments.
+As you might have guessed, only members of the organization `ateam` are allowed to select its environments.

 ### Deploying applications